Talalelagha21/Space-Invader/README.md

 # Space-Invader
-Fun invader game made from scratch using Vanilla JS and HTML Canvas
+Fun space-invader game made from scratch using Vanilla JS and HTML Canvas